• Home

 So, what does all of this have to do with Welsh cakes?
 Miners needed something portable, non-perishable, and filling to take down the mines.
 The creation of Welsh cakes totally solved this.
 They were simple to make with a few essentials the lady of the house had on hand.
 The cakes were small, and they wouldn’t spoil.
 And they kept folks fed during an era when workdays were particularly long and strenuous.

-This post is all about three facts from Welsh cakes history, plus a recipe.
+This post is about Welsh cakes history, plus a recipe.

 Welsh Cakes History